Code-Institute-Submissions/aprilha3097-TheGoodPeopleShop/README.md

 used as great resources in understanding the complexities of Django.

 #### Media
 * All images in this site were discovered through Google Images.
+The lower quality images reflect the type of images user will upload when selling items on the site.
 * Charity images were taken from their respected charities website.